scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 3] [Software]: One player will have control over the camera.
 This navigator will be able to adjust the pitch and yaw within limits.
 This player will naturally try to keep the camera pointed at the center so the other players can most clearly see up coming obstacles and address them.
 When rounding corners, the camera will remain pointed in the previous direction, so the navigator will need to adjust the direction of view.
 	- Implementation [TIER 3] [Software]: To achieve this simulated yaw and pitch of the camera, the foreground 3D assets will be rendered from the new view point, and the background video will be shifted on screen.

 For example, if the cargo pod (green) were to the left of the center of the playing field, and if the navigator pointed the camera dead center, the players would be presented with a view like the following.
-The light blue hyperspace rings arc to the right and down.
+The light blue hyperspace rings follow a hyperspace lane that arcs to the right and down.

 ![Hyperspace Demo View Straight](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_background_demo1.png)